edgedb/edgedb/docs/datamodel/links.rst

 *object* to one or more different objects.

 There are two kinds of link item declarations: *abstract links*, and *concrete links*.
-Abstract links are defined on module level and are not tied to any particular object type.
+Abstract links are defined on the module level and are not tied to any particular object type.
 Typically this is done to set some :ref:`annotations <ref_datamodel_annotations>`, define :ref:`link properties <ref_datamodel_props>`, or setup :ref:`constraints